stevecj/carton_db.rb/README.md

 Initializing a new database class instance creates its directory in the filesystem if it does not already exist.
-The parent of the database directory is expected to already exist, and an exception will be raised if it doesn't.
+The parent of the database directory is expected to already exist, and an exception will be raised otherwise.

 The database structure is designed to effectively handle up to several million elements with any entry containing up to around 50 thousand characters (in all of the entry's elements combined).

 The speed of database operations is good, and it is particularly optimized for appending to new or existing entries.
-It was not designed or optimized to be a "high performance" database management system though, and it has not been benchmarked against other systems for specific performance comparison.
-See the inline code documentation of the classes for details about the performance of each kind of database operation.
+This is not designed or optimized to be a "high performance" database management system though, and it has not been benchmarked against other systems for specific performance comparison.
+See the inline code documentation of the classes for details about the performance characteristics of specific operations.

 ## Usage

 The primary kind of database provided by this gem is the one implemented by `CartonDB::ListMapDb`.
-It is a map of lists where each entry has a string for a key and a list of of 0 or more string elements as content.
+It is a map of lists where each entry has a string for a key and a list of of 0 or more string elements as its content.
 Other kinds of database are implemented as specializations of that and share the same storage format.